120th Fighter Squadron: Interwar period

-Members of the 120th Areo Observation Squadron at Lowry Airfield with their mascot, Jeff (equipped with a parachute), circa 1924.
+Members of the 120th Aero Observation Squadron at Lowry Airfield with their mascot, Jeff (equipped with a parachute), circa 1924.

-On 27 June 1923 the 120th Aero Observation Squadron, 45th Division, Aviation was mustered into service as part of the Colorado Army National Guard.
+On 27 June 1923 the 120th Aero Observation Squadron, 45th Division Aviation was mustered into service as part of the Colorado Army National Guard.
 Initially composed of eight officers and 50 enlisted members, the unit flew Curtiss JN-4Es (better known as Jennies) – an aircraft which proved to be unsuitable for flying at Denver elevations.
 One year later, the 120th began flying out of Lowry Field.
-The brand new airfield was named in honor of 2nd Lt.
+The brand-new airfield was named in honor of 2nd Lt.
 Francis B. Lowry who was shot down and killed near Crepion, France in 1918 while on a photographic mission.

-Nonetheless, the men of the 120th persevered flying the Jennies just before sunrise and after sunset, when the air was less turbulent.
-In later years, they would transition through a variety of more powerful observation aircraft such as the Douglas 0-2, Consolidated 0-17, and Douglas 0-38.
-In 1935 the Squadron received the Thomas-Morse 0-19, an improvement over prior planes, but still under-powered for mountain flying.
-Harry B. Combs joined the 120th in 1936 and flew the 0-19 enough to gain his instructor's rating.
-The unit eventually started flying the 0-47 – a three-seat, all-metal, single-engine aircraft – that took the unit into World War II.
+Nonetheless, the men of the 120th persevered flying the JN-4Es just before sunrise and after sunset, when the air was less turbulent.
+In later years, they would transition through a variety of more powerful observation aircraft such as the Douglas O-2, Consolidated O-17, and Douglas O-38.
+In 1935 the Squadron received the Thomas-Morse O-19, an improvement over prior planes, but still under-powered for mountain flying.
+Harry B. Combs joined the 120th in 1936 and flew the O-19 enough to gain his instructor's rating.
+The unit eventually started flying the O-47 – a three-seat, all-metal, single-engine aircraft – that took the unit into World War II.

 Mobilization for World War II took place on 6 January 1941, 11 months prior to the bombing of Pearl Harbor.
 The unit, then 19 officers and 116 enlisted members, moved to Biggs Field, Texas.

 During World War II the squadron supported ground units in training by flying reconnaissance, artillery adjustment, fighter, and bomber missions, and in the process trained reconnaissance personnel who later served overseas.
-Patrolled the Mexican border from March–July 1942.
-Disbanded on 30 November 1943.
+The squadron patrolled the Mexican border from March–July 1942, and was disbanded on 30 November 1943.